marcinjak9/italian-flavours-gatsby/src/pages/index.md

   image768: /img/tablet-768.jpg
   payoff: >
-    From exclusive small groups culinary tours, to boutique tailor-made travel experiences for groups of friends, couples and solo travellers, we create inspiring itineraries fashioned only for You
+    From exclusive small groups culinary tours, to boutique tailor-made travel experiences for groups, couples and solo travellers, we create inspiring itineraries fashioned only for You
   title: Your tasty holiday in Italy
 tourSectionTitle: Savour your next holiday
 blogNewsTitle: 'More than clients, but Cari Amici'